anoriangit/agon-vdp/README.md

 The user font stays resident im RAM only.
 You can switch between it and the flash fonts but after a restart its gone.

+### Tools

+The repository includes the source code for two tools

+- fontsel
+- fontload

+These are small AGON MOS applications for selecting fonts (and video modes) and uploading user fonts from files.
+Please see the accompanying documents inside the respective subfolders for more information.

 ### Fonts licensing

 Fonts licensing: The IBM VGA and Olivetti THIN fonts where taken from the "Ultimate Oldschool PC Font Pack" (https://int10h.org/oldschool-pc-fonts/) and are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-sa/4.0/)

 The "Atari ST 8x16 System Font by divVerent" is available on many internet font download sites "free for personal use", if you are the original author and disagree with my use, please let me know!

+Font9x15 is included with the fabgl library used by the VDP and licensed accordingly.

 BESCII is licensed und CCO 1.0 and can be found here: https://github.com/damianvila/font-bescii